 - Freeze for up to 2 months if needed

-Reheating schnitzel needs careful steps to keep it crispy:
+Reheating it needs careful steps to keep it crispy:

 - Oven Method: